-Disagreeing with the Tribunal’s decision
+Disagreeing with VCAT's decision

-If you seek leave to appeal from a Tribunal decision and are unsuccessful, or successfully seek leave but lose your appeal, you may have costs awarded against you.
-If so, you may seek assistance under the Appeal Costs Act 1998.
+If you seek leave to appeal and you are unsuccessful, or successfully seek leave to appeal but lose your appeal, costs may be awarded against you.
+If so, you can seek assistance under the Appeal Costs Act 1998.

 Decisions against you